• Skip to primary navigation

 A large board covered with romaine lettuce and other Italian salad ingredients.

 Many salad boards place the ingredients in small bowls but this method has you build the salad on the board.
-You can easily see every vibrant ingredient and clean-up is super easy!
+You can easily see every vibrant ingredient and clean-up is a breeze!

 Jump to: